datacharmer/dbdeployer/mkreadme/readme_template.md

 The first three lines show that each master has done something.
 In our case, each master has created a different table.
 Slaves in nodes 5 and 6 then count how many tables they found, and if they got the tables from all masters, the test succeeds.

+## Skip server start

+By default, when sandboxes are deployed, the servers start and additional operations to complete the topology are executed automatically.
+It is possible to skip the server start, using the ``--skip-start`` option.
+When this option is used, the server is initialized, but not started.
+Consequently, the default users are not created, and the database, when started manually, is only accessible with user ``root`` without password.

+If you deploy with ``--skip-start``, you can run the rest of the operations manually:

+    $ dbdeployer deploy single --skip-start 5.7.21
+    $ $HOME/sandboxes/msb_5_7_21/start
+    $ $HOME/sandboxes/msb_5_7_21/load_grants

+The same can be done for replication, but you need also to run the additional step of initializing the slaves:

+    $ dbdeployer deploy replication --skip-start 5.7.21 --concurrent
+    $ $HOME/sandboxes/rsandbox_5_7_21/start_all
+    $ $HOME/sandboxes/rsandbox_5_7_21/master/load_grants
+    # NOTE: only the master needs to load grants.
+The slaves receive the grants through replication
+    $ $HOME/sandboxes/rsandbox_5_7_21/initialize_slaves

+Similarly, for group replication

+    $ dbdeployer deploy replication --skip-start 5.7.21 --topology=group --concurrent
+    $ $HOME/sandboxes/group_msb_5_7_21/start_all
+    $ $HOME/sandboxes/group_msb_5_7_21/node1/load_grants
+    $ $HOME/sandboxes/group_msb_5_7_21/node2/load_grants
+    $ $HOME/sandboxes/group_msb_5_7_21/node3/load_grants
+    $ $HOME/sandboxes/rsandbox_5_7_21/initialize_nodes

+WARNING: running sandboxes with ``--skip-start`` is provided for advanced users and is not recommended.
+If the purpose of skipping the start is to inspect the server before the sandbox granting operations, you may consider using ``--pre-grants-sql`` and ``--pre-grants-sql-file`` to run the necessary SQL commands (see _Sandbox customization_ below.)

 ## Sandbox customization

 There are several ways of changing the default behavior of a sandbox.

-1. You can add options to the sandbox being deployed using --my-cnf-options="some mysqld directive".
+1. You can add options to the sandbox being deployed using ``--my-cnf-options="some mysqld directive"``.
 This option can be used many times.
 The supplied options are added to my.sandbox.cnf
-2. You can specify a my.cnf template (--my-cnf-file=filename) instead of defining options line by line. dbdeployer will skip all the options that are needed for the sandbox functioning.
+2. You can specify a my.cnf template (``--my-cnf-file=filename``) instead of defining options line by line. dbdeployer will skip all the options that are needed for the sandbox functioning.
-3. You can run SQL statements or SQL files before or after the grants were loaded (--pre-grants-sql, --pre-grants-sql-file, etc).
+3. You can run SQL statements or SQL files before or after the grants were loaded (``--pre-grants-sql``, ``--pre-grants-sql-file``, etc).
 You can also use these options to peek into the state of the sandbox and see what is happening at every stage.
-4. For more advanced needs, you can look at the templates being used for the deployment, and load your own instead of the original s(--use-template=TemplateName:FileName.)
+4. For more advanced needs, you can look at the templates being used for the deployment, and load your own instead of the original s(``--use-template=TemplateName:FileName``.)

 For example: